nftscripts/token_seller_bybit/README.md

-# Bot for fast selling SUI after listing
+# Bot for fast selling any token after listing

 The bot sells through limit orders, because there is no possibility to sell on the market right after the listing.